 - Most acute anal fissures heal within two weeks with conservative management, although some may take 6-8 weeks.

 - Recurrence is common and may occur in up to half of those treated with topical GTN.

-- In children, early referral if there is non-healing within two weeks is advised.
+- In children, early referral is advised if there is non-healing after two weeks.
 This is because of the risk of the cycle of stool withholding causing constipation, causing worsening of fissures and pain.

 - The prognosis in secondary fissures depends upon the underlying pathology.

 - For chronic anal fissures, the prognosis following lateral internal sphincterotomy is excellent, with a high cure rate and low risk of recurrence.
 However, the risk of long-term continence issues is significant.

 Anal Fissure; NICE CKS, July 2016 (UK access only)